 – Dr. Brené Brown

-We often default to building walls, when what is needed is the courage to take them down.
+When we encounter other, we often default to building walls, when what is needed is the courage to take them down.
 It is so hard to admit to a loved one that our anger is just the fear of losing them.
 It can be hard to be the first one to say “I’m sorry”, or at times, “I love you.”
 “I’m fine” is our standard-issue armor.

 “when the Industrial Revolution came, there were 20 years when basically everyone in Manchester, England, was an alcoholic.
 Instead of having like coffee carts, they had gin carts that went up and down the streets.
 Because it was so hard to shift from being a farmer to sitting in a dark room for 12 hours every day doing what you were told.
 But we evolved, we culturally evolved to be able to handle a new world order.”